BY PASTOR T. O. BANSO

 1. If you’re not born again, repent of your sin and give your life to Jesus.
 Jesus said to Nicodemus, “Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God” (John 3:3 NKJV).
 Today is the day of salvation (2 Corinthians 6:2).
 You must be born again!

-2. If you’re already born again, stop sinning.1 Corinthians 15:34a says, “Come to your senses and stop sinning” (NLT).
+2. If you’re already born again, stop sinning.1 Corinthians 15:34a says, “Come to your senses and stop sinning” (HCSB).
 The Bible also says in John 5:14b, “Now you are well; so stop sinning, or something even worse may happen to you” (NLT).
 Jesus said to the woman caught in adultery, “Neither do I condemn you; go and sin no more” (John 8:11 NKJV).
-1 John 5:18 says, “We know that those who have become part of God’s family do not make a practice of sinning” (NLT).
 Those who’re born again don’t sin habitually; they don’t continue to sin.
+“We know that God’s children do not make a practice of sinning, for God’s Son holds them securely, and the evil one cannot touch them” (1 John 5:18 NLT).

 3. Keep renewing your mind daily by feeding and meditating on the Word of God.
 Dwight L. Moody says, “The Bible will keep you from sin, or sin will keep you from the Bible.”
 When you renew your mind daily with the Word of God, the Holy Spirit transforms you.
 “And do not be conformed to this world, but be transformed by the renewing of your mind” (Romans 12:2a NKJV).